Is Poh Kong a proxy for gold?

 Store Performance

 As a retailing operation, the performance of the stores is critical.
-Poh Kong did not provide any information on the sales per sq ft.
+Poh Kong did not provide any information on the same-store sales.
 However, I tracked the revenue per outlet.
-Although the number of outlets had declined since its peak in 2014, the revenue per outlet has an improving trend.
+Although the number of outlets has declined since its peak in 2014, the revenue per outlet has an improving trend.
+Refer to Chart 4.

 Valuation